 The Portola Valley Annual Town Picnic is a long-held tradition that has brought residents together for decades to celebrate the end of summer and the beginning of fall.
 The picnic typically includes live music, children’s activities like a petting zoo and face painting, and, of course, a picnic full of delicious summertime fare—ranging from burgers prepared by the Boy Scouts to food trucks hosted by participating local restaurants.

-Hosted by the town’s Cultural Arts Committee, the Portola Valley is an annual event held each summer, highlighting both fine art and amateur pieces crafted by locals to be enjoyed along a bustling, casual, fun-loving stroll around Town Center.
+Hosted by the town’s Cultural Arts Committee, the Portola Valley Public Art Walk is an annual event held each summer, highlighting both fine art and amateur pieces crafted by locals to be enjoyed along a bustling, casual, fun-loving stroll around Town Center.
 The Art Walk often takes on new themes each year, with almost all forms of art accepted for residents to view.

-Hosted annually each June through September by the Portola Valley Cultural Arts Committee, the Portola Valley is held at Town Center and provides fabulous, free outdoor concerts to Portola Valley residents.
+Hosted annually each June through September by the Portola Valley Cultural Arts Committee, the Portola Valley Summer Concert Series is held at Town Center and provides fabulous, free outdoor concerts to Portola Valley residents.
 Musical performances range from indie-jazz and blues to country, groove, and indie-pop artists, and a rotation of exquisite local food trucks and participating restaurants offer delicious cuisine to enjoy throughout the series.